fireh9lly/just-the-docs-forestry/docs/expression-reference.md

 Returns a value from the Generator with the given name.
 Generators are created and managed using the Generator Editor.

+### getData(table)

 ### getData(table, exp)

+Retrieves a list of values from the database. `table` is a string containing the name of the database table to query.
+If no value is given for `exp`, the whole table is returned.

-Retrieves a list of values from the data table with the name `table`.
-The expression `exp` determines which values to retrieve, and is used in the following way:
+The optional expression `exp` determines which values to retrieve, and is used in the following way:

-For each row in the table, the value of `exp` is calculated as if the `call()` function were applied, using `exp` and the row object as parameters.
+For each row in the table, the value of `exp` is calculated as if the `call()` function were applied, using `exp` and the row object as arguments.
 In essence, the row object is used here as a _scope_ (see **Stored expressions** above) to control the evaluation of `exp`.

 For example: imagine your game has a data table called `Characters`, and each row in that table has an `allegiance` which can be `"friendly"`, `"neutral"`, or `"hostile"`.
 You can then retrieve an array of all the `"friendly"` characters in the game with the following call:

 `getData("Characters", :(allegiance = "friendly"))`

-The rows are returned as objects, whose field names correspond to the respective columns in the database.
+The rows are returned as objects, whose field names correspond to the columns in the data table

 ### getDataRange(table)